 Any candidate who has been credited with a course or courses at another tertiary educational institution may, with the approval of the Dean of Education, be granted credit transfer from such courses as the Dean of Education may determine.
-Any credit transfer or recognition of prior learning must meet New Zealand Teachers Council requirements.
+Any credit transfer or recognition of prior learning must meet Education Council of Aotearoa New Zealand requirements.